Attorney to Handle GEICO Insurance Claims

 All motorists in Ohio must carry minimum auto insurance coverage, but some drivers violate these laws.
 You can file a first-party claim with your insurance company through uninsured or underinsured coverage, if you do have this option.

-Third-party claimants will almost always experience pushback in dealing with Geico, but first-party consumers don’t have to accept unfair treatment when filing Geico auto insurance accident claims.
-Therefore, you should keep an eye out for certain types of conduct.
+Third-party claimants will almost always experience pushback in dealing with GEICO, but first-party consumers don’t have to accept unfair treatment when filing GEICO auto insurance accident claims.
+You should keep an eye out for certain types of conduct.
 Contact an attorney right away if a claims adjuster:

 - Delays paying out compensation without explanation